Washington Commanders Day 3 Big Board

 JL Skinner, S, Boise State – big safety, potential S/LB hybrid and buffalo nickel

-Israel Abanikanda, RB, Pittsburgh – popular target for the Commmanders in mock drafts
+Israel Abanikanda, RB, Pittsburgh – popular target for the Commanders in mock drafts

 Joey Fisher, OT, Shepherd – will his NFL traits translate from small school to the next level?